August2042/HIBERNATE_MINI_APPLICATION/README.md

   - Add a new student.
   - Delete a student by providing the ID.
   - Retrieve a student by providing the ID.
+  - Update student details.
+  - Get a list of all students.

 - For course:
   - Add a new course.
   - Delete a course by providing the ID.
   - Retrieve a course by providing the ID.
+  - Update course details.
+  - Get a list of all courses.

 ## Technologies Used